- Posts: 75

 Cella and colleagues (2019) published a comprehensive validation of the popular 7-domain PROMIS health profiles: PROMIS-29; PROMIS-43; and PROMIS-57.
 This is the first paper reporting on the development, reliability, and validity of these profiles.
 Results provide relative precision and correlation of 4-, 6-, and 8-item short forms with their parent banks.
 Readers can learn estimated power of each short form to detect small effects (d=0.2) for general population and clinical samples, and they can evaluate relative validity of each short form with regard to differentiating known groups.

 Cella, D., Choi, S.W., Condon, D., Schalet, B., Hays, R. Rothrock, N., Yount, S., Cook, K. Gershon, R., Amtmann, D., Dewalt, D. Pilkonis, Stone, A., P. Weinfurt, K., Reeve, B.B.
 (2019) PROMIS Adult Health Profiles: Efficient short-form measures of seven health domains.
 Value in Health, 22(5):537-544.

-There is a [Value in Health publication in press in 2019 that describes the development of the PROMIS Profiles:
+There is a Value in Health publication from 2019 that describes the development of the PROMIS Profiles: